dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 \tilde{\vector x} = (A^TA)^{-1}A^T \vector b \qed
 $$

-These equations can also be derived explicitly using Calculus
+These equations can also be derived explicitly using Calculus applied to matrices, vectors, and inner products.